cellrank.kernels.VelocityKernel¶

 : Nothing, just plots the figure.
 Optionally saves it based on

-.
-For each random walk, the first/last cell is marked by the start/end colors ofcmap
+save.
+For each random walk, the first/last cell is marked by the start/end colors ofcmap.

 Visualize outgoing flow from a cluster of cells [Mittnenzweig et al., 2021].